The $10K AI Freelancing Blueprint: Proven Step-by-Step

 Month 8 Income Breakdown

-2 retainer clients x $2,000$4,000
+2 retainer clients at $2,000$4,000

-2 project-based clients x $1,000$2,000
+2 project-based clients at $1,000$2,000

-Jennifer: AI Chatbot Building to $8K/month
+Jennifer: AI Chatbot Building to $8K a Month

-Background: Virtual assistant who learned chatbot building with no-code tools
+Background: virtual assistant who learned chatbot building with no-code tools

 10 Months